You’re carrying more than anyone can see. We can change that.

 Hi, I’m Sara.

-I know what it’s like to feel stretched thin — to be holding everything together on the outside, while inside you’re overwhelmed, questioning yourself, or unsure where you fit in your own life.
+I know what it’s like to feel stretched thin and to be holding everything together on the outside, while inside you’re overwhelmed, questioning yourself, or unsure where you fit in your own life.

 That’s part of what led me to this work.
 Not just professional training, but lived experience, too.